 After two years of intensive development work, Till Belczykowski is leaving Team LJ Racing and stepping down from the MV Agusta F3 800 RR.
-His future in EURO MOTO Supersport lies with Kawasaki.
+His future in the EURO MOTO Supersport Kawasaki.

 Starting the 2026 season with Kawasaki was also the wish of his new team boss Randolph Keoma Dreier.
 The North Rhine-Westphalian is no stranger to the sport.
 In 2023, he pushed Martin Vugrinec to the starting line on a Yamaha YZF-R6.
 The Croatian rider made it onto the podium in Schleiz.
 At the end of the year, he switched to SKACH-Kawasaki in the Superbike class.